MichaelWitt/Mi-Notes/README.md

 Welcome to Mi-Notes!

-Mi-Notes is an application that lets you write, store, and delete notes, all at the touch of a button.
+Mi Notes is an application that lets you write, store, and delete notes, all at the touch of a button.
 It was created using API and HTML routes, which linked the database to the UI and lets the user write and save notes.
 Get, post, and delete methods were used to dynamically connect the frontend and backend.
 The server was created using JavaScript and Express, listening locally on Port 3001.
 The project was deployed to Heroku for easy access to all.
 We hope that you enjoy!

 Thanks for stopping in!
 I look forward to working together to make the present and future a better place.